davidrzs/DavesAlgorithmCollection/README.md

 *Sorting*:
 - Selection Sort
 - Bubble Sort
-- Merge Sort
+- Sequential Merge Sort
-- Heap Sort
+- IsSorted, a small program checking whether a given array is sorted.

 *Searching*:
 - Linear Search
 - Binary Search
 - Exponential Search

-*Graphs*
+*Graphs*:
-none 😢
+ - none 😢

 ## License
 All the code in this repo is licensed under the permissive MIT license.